About Forces 80

 noticed that the living history groups mainly dealt with the

-British Army in World War Two or from the 1st Gulf War
+British Army during World War Two or from the 1st Gulf War

 onwards.
 As I had some British Infantry equipment for the early